Main Menu

 northern Inuit dogs are a breed of dogs that look like wolves

-Northern Inuit Dogs were used as dire wolves in Game of Thrones.
+Northern Inuit Dogs were used as dire wolves in

 You May Also Enjoy: Top 10 Friendliest Animals on Earth

-#3 Wolf-Like Dog: Siberian Husky
+#3 Siberian Husky

 When asked to list dogs that look like wolves, most people immediately shout, “Siberian Huskies!”
 The medium-sized canines — bred by the Chukchi people — originally hail from northern Asia.
 Some strains are geared towards sledding; others are built for guarding and companionship.
-They have erect, triangular ears and look a lot like their larger cousins, Alaskan Malamutes.
+They have erect, triangular ears and look a lot like their larger cousins, Alaskan Malamutes

-Engineered to withstand frigid temperatures, Siberian Huskies have two fur layers and long bushy tails they curl around themselves when cold.
+Engineered to withstand frigid temperatures, Siberian Huskies have two fur layers and long bushy tails that curl around themselves when cold.
 Most members of the breed are black and white — but some rare beauties sport sable and brown coats.

 If you’re in the mood for a based-on-a-true-story, heartstring-plucking flick about an incredible Siberian Husky, mush over to Togo.
 Good dog!